wisemuffin/nsw_doe_data_case_study/README.md

 ## What are we testing?

 	- Your ability to solve problems
 	- SQL modelling.
-Its only 2 datasets don’t go crazy.
-We are not fussed on what data modelling technique (dimensional, one big table, ect)
+Its only 3 datasets don’t go crazy.
+We are not fussed on what data modelling technique you choose (dimensional, one big table, ect)
 	- Data analysis.
 Give us your opinions and insights on what you find in the data
 	- Document your work (nothing fancy, a simple README.md file is more than enough)
     - Work with version control (git)